 After successfully arguing before the Judicial Panel on Multidistrict Litigation for the creation of MDL No. 2767, In re: Mirena IUS Levonorgestrel-Related Products Liability Litigation (No. II), Christina was appointed by the Honorable Paul Engelmayer to the Plaintiffs’ Executive Committee.
 Christina is also a Plaintiffs’ Steering Committee appointed Co-Chair of the Science Committee and the Law and Briefing Committee.

 Christina has successfully pleaded and argued dispositive motions in numerous federal courts, and has deposed and defended expert witnesses in complex scientific issues including pharmacology and toxicology, epidemiology, and neuroscience.
 She is actively engaged in the case management process, and the development of protocol governing fact and expert discovery processes.

 Christina is an active member of the American Association for Justice (AAJ), Women En Mass, and the Kentucky Bar Association.
 She is a co-chair of the AAJ Mirena Levonorgestrel-Induc

-Christina is a native of Farmington, Connecticut, and a 2012 graduate with honors of Western Connecticut State University in English Literature.
-She graduated from the University of Louisville Brandeis School of Law in May, 2015.
+Christina is a native of Farmington, Connecticut, and a graduate with honors of Western Connecticut State University in English Literature.
+She earned her Juris Doctorate from the University of Louisville Brandeis School of Law.
 While at the University of Louisville, Christina received the Top Grade Award in Jurisprudence, and focused her coursework on civil litigation and legal writing.
-Prior to joining Jones Ward, Christina worked as a clerk in the area of family and probate law, and as a research assistant in the areas of Criminal Procedure and Domestic Relations.
+She served as a research assistant for Professor Luke Milligan in the area of Fourth Amendment Jurisprudence.
 Christina also served as an Admissions Ambassador Coordinator and student member of the Communications Committee.

 Tel: 502-882-6000, ext.
 104